jorritfolmer/puppet-splunk/README.md

 }
 ```

-Configuring a server with Splunk universal forwarder using the above server as deployment server:
+### Example 2:

+Define another instance with Splunk universal forwarder.
+Following principle 1, it connects to the Splunk instance above, where apps, inputs and outputs can be managed and deployed through Forwarder Management.

 ```puppet
 node 'some-server.internal.corp.tld' {